PawseySC/using-nimbus/_episodes/06-launch-an-instance.md

 2) Asks for passphrase when no passphrase was created.

-When creating a private keypair from Nimbus interface, it copies it to a clipboard, which you then have to save to you computer.
+When creating a private keypair from Nimbus interface, it copies it to a clipboard, which you then have to save to your computer.
 You need to ensure no extra characters are added and -----BEGIN RSA PRIVATE KEY----- and -----END RSA PRIVATE KEY----- present

 **Solution:** Use nano, vi directly or other non-Windows text editor, should be something like below